-4. Now for a worse one; "ok, there's the lion. lets drive up real close and leave the engine running."
+4. Another one; "ok, there's the lion. lets drive up real close and leave the engine running."
 And this is exactly where 80% of the time they get up and move off.
-More than half the excellent sightings I 've had early morning have been spoiled by some inconsiderate idiot.
+More than half the excellent sightings I 've had early morning have been spoiled by some inconsiderate & oblivious idiot.
 Sadly, most of them have been locals that should really have known better.
 All animals have a safety/comfort zone - so it is f*&%&^ logical that if you get too close they will move off.
 So give the animals some space and use your binoculars.
 And if you tell me you don't have any; why bother coming?

 5. Still on the running engines and aircon.
 This is a nightmare especially on weekends when the Sandton Cowboys come test their 4x4 diesel trucks.
 Switch off please.
 Especially when asked.
 There is nothing more irritating than a Missing Link parked right on your bumper & being noisy when the lions/ele's etc are vocal.
 It also interferes with any person trying to shoot video.
 It's just not cricket.
 So SWITCH OFF.
 If you are scared of getting charged switch off 20 m away....
 The rule is switch off or move on!